sbenitez1/R/Numbers/ReadMe.txt

 will transform such data into a draw.

 Secondly, some experiments are run.
-Starting from the Random Forest, to continue with the Support Vector Machines and finalyze with the well-known Neural-Networks.
+Starting from the Random Forest, to continue with the Support Vector Machines or the k-Nearest Neighbor and finalyze with the well-known Neural-Networks.